Payton Wilson

+Payton Wilson (born April 21, 2000) is an American professional football linebacker for the Pittsburgh Steelers of the National Football League (NFL).
+He played college football for the NC State Wolfpack, winning the Chuck Bednarik Award and Butkus Award in 2023.
+Wilson was selected by the Steelers in the third round, 98th overall in the 2024 NFL draft.

-Early life and high school career
+Early life

 Wilson grew up in Hillsborough, North Carolina and attended Orange High School.
 As a junior, he made 127 tackles with 39 tackles for loss and 13 sacks.
-Wilson also won the state 220-pound 3A wrestling championship during his junior year.
-He had 103 tackles, 21 tackles for loss, and 10 sacks before tearing his ACL during his senior year.
+Wilson was also the 2017 North Carolina 3A 220-pound wrestling state champion his junior year.
+His senior year, he had 103 tackles, 21 tackles for loss, and 10 sacks before tearing his ACL.
 Wilson was rated a four-star recruit and initially committed to play college football at North Carolina (UNC) over offers from Clemson, Ohio State, and Virginia Tech.
-He later de-committed from UNC and ultimately signed to play at North Carolina State.
+He later decommitted from UNC and signed to play at NC State.

 College career

 Wilson suffered a second knee injury during summer training camp and redshirted his true freshman season at NC State.

 He led the Wolfpack with 69 tackles during his redshirt freshman season.
 Wilson made 108 tackles with 11.5 tackles for loss, 3.5 sacks, and two interceptions and was named first team All-Atlantic Coast Conference (ACC) in his redshirt sophomore season.

-He suffered a season-ending shoulder injury in the second game of his junior season.
+He suffered a season ending shoulder injury in the second game of his junior season.
+He followed up his junior season with a total of 83 tackles with 39 being solo tackles.
+He had 4.5 sacks during the season and recorded an interception which he returned for 19 yards.

+In 2023, Wilson received the Bednarik Award, given annually to the best defensive player in college football, and the Butkus Award, given annually to college football's best linebacker.
+He concluded his college career with 138 tackles (69 solo), six passes defended, 6 sacks, a forced fumble and three interceptions, all career highs.